Measures Of Central Tendency In Psychology

 Q: How do outliers affect measures of central tendency?

 A: Outliers can significantly affect the mean, pulling it towards the extreme values.
-The median is less affected by outliers, making it a more robust measure in skewed distributions.
+The median is less affected by outliers, making it a more reliable measure in skewed distributions.
 The mode is generally not affected by outliers unless the outlier is a frequently occurring value.

 Q: Can I use measures of central tendency for all types of data?